bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 ## Creating a Test Project Manually

 This section will take you through the steps required to create a project for testing Blazor components using bUnit.
-Any of the three general purpose test frameworks shown in step 1 below can be used.
+Any of the three general-purpose test frameworks shown in step 1 below can be used.
 Briefly, here is what we will do:

 1. Create a new xUnit/NUnit/MSTest testing project
 2. Add bUnit to the test project